OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/what_is_hotfix.rst

 Hence, everyone can create their own packages or :ref:`build OpenNebula from the source code <compile>`, but only OpenNebula Systems customers have the convenience of pre-created packages in Hotfixes incremental releases.

-if you are an OpenNebula Systems customer with an active support subscription you have access to the this hotfix package.
+If you are an OpenNebula Systems customer with an active support subscription you have access to this hotfix package.
 Please check your private repository at OpenNebula.pro